darkhorse07/Markerbased-Implementation---AR/Readme.md

 13. Connect the required smartphone device (android/ios).
 14. Go to File -> Build Setting -> Build and Run.
 Save the apk file and wait to install it on your smartphone.
 15. Once the installation is complete, you can run the application.
+16. Print the GrannyMarker.jpg image from the project folder.
+17. Open the application and point the camrea to the granny image.